Chapter 32: “Death and All His Friends”

-Just then I felt this sudden urgency, like I remembered the stove was on, there was a gas leak, and a candle was left nearby atop the counter.
+Just then I felt this sudden urgency like I remembered the stove was on, there was a gas leak, and a candle was left nearby on the counter.
 This panic came literally out of nowhere, but instead of being able to calm myself, my heart raced harder, faster, and it felt like my throat was closing up on me.

 I asked my Dad to get the nurses, and they flew in with a big syringe in their hands.
 You know it’s pretty serious when two of them show up.
 They told me I was having a more violent allergic reaction and needed a dose of epinephrine immediately.
 They warned that my heart would race for a bit, but as soon as they injected it – just like the Demerol – it took instant effect.

-I stood up, trying to calm down for if I laid back on the recliner, I would feel my torso bounce forward with every powerful beat.
-They kept the blood pressure cuff on my arm, and kept close eye on the heart rate.
+I stood up, trying to calm down because if I laid back on the recliner, I would feel my torso bounce forward with every powerful beat.
+They kept the blood pressure cuff on my arm and kept a close eye on the heart rate.
 Every time the cuff inflated I felt the entirety of the force behind each heartbeat and therefore wanted to rip it off, never to wear one again.

 The rapid beating finally began to slow to a crawl, my throat eased up, and any semblance of a high I had was burned out of my system several minutes prior.